 Do you always need two coats of paint?

-Depending on what you are painting, you may not need a second coat of paint.
+The need of two coats of paint depends on what you are painting.
 With things painted the same color, you may need one.
 However, different, especially darker, shades will need more coats of paint to get an even color.

 Why can the second coat of paint bubble?